-In the regression model in Step 3, many variables are included to more accurately capture beneficiary case mix.
-However, a risk of using a large number of variables is that the regression can produce some extreme predicted values due to having only a few outlier episodes.
-In the fourth step, extremely low values for expected episode spending are Winsorized, or bottom coded.
-That is, for each Major Diagnostic Category, episodes that fall below the 0.5 percentile of the Major Diagnostic Category's expected cost distribution are identified.
-Next, the expected spending of those extremely low spending episodes are set equal to the 0.5 percentile.
-Lastly, the expected spending scores are renormalized to ensure that the average expected episode spending level for any Major Diagnostic Category is the same before and after Winsorization.
-This renormalization is done by multiplying the expected spending by the ratio of the average expected spending level within each MDC and the average Winsorized expected spending level within each MDC.
+In the regression model in step three, many variables are included to more accurately capture beneficiary case mix.
+However, a risk of using a large number of variables is that the regression can produce some extreme predicted values, due to having only a few outlier episodes in a given cell.
+In the fourth step, extremely low values for expected spending are Winsorized, or bottom-coded.
+That is, for each Major Diagnostic Category, episodes that fall below the 0.5 percentile of the Major Diagnostic Category expected cost distribution are identified.
+Next, the expected spending of those extremely low spending episodes are set to the 0.5 percentile.
+Lastly, the expected spending scores are renormalized to ensure that the average expected episode spending level for any Major Diagnostic Category is the same before and after Winsorizing.
+This renormalization is done by multiplying the expected spending by the ratio of the average expected spending level within each Major Diagnostic Category and the average Winsorized expected spending level within each Major Diagnostic Category.

 In the fifth and sixth step, we calculate the residual for each episode to exclude outliers.
-The residual is calculated as the difference between the standardized episode spending, which was calculated in Step 2, and the Winsorized expected episode spending, which was calculated in Step 4.

-Outlier episodes are identified and are then excluded to mitigate the effect of high spending and low spending outliers for each hospital's MSPB measure.
+The residual is calculated as the difference between the standardized episode spending, which was calculated in step two, and the Winsorized expected episode spending, which was calculated in step four.
+Outlier episodes are identified and then excluded to mitigate the effect of high spending and low spending outliers for each hospital's MSPB Measure.
 Spending far above the expected spending as predicted through risk adjustment is identified when the residuals fall above the 99th percentile of the residual distribution across the total episode population.

-Inversely, spending much lower than predicted is identified when the residual falls below the first percentile.
-After excluding outliers, the episode expected cost is renormalized again to ensure that the average expected spending is the same as the average standardized spending after outlier exclusions.
+Inversely, episode spending that is much lower than predicted is identified when the residual falls below the first percentile.
+After excluding outliers, an episode's expected cost is renormalized again to ensure that the average expected spending is the same as the average standardized spending after outlier exclusions.

-In the seventh step, the risk-adjusted MSPB amount is calculated as the ratio of the average standardized episode spending by the average expected episode spending.
+In the seventh step, the risk-adjusted MSPB Amount is calculated as the ratio of the average standardized episode spending by the average expected episode spending.
 This ratio is then multiplied by the average spending level across all hospitals, a constant which transforms the metric into dollars.

-In the eighth step, the MSPB measure is then calculated as a ratio of the risk-adjusted MSPB amount for a given hospital, as calculated in Step 7, and the national episode weighted median MSPB amount.
-This final calculation step is a transformation so that the measure can be interpreted respective to the national median.
+In the eighth step, the MSPB Measure is calculated as a ratio of the riskadjusted MSPB Amount for a given hospital, as calculated in the previous step, and the national, episode-weighted, median MSPB Amount.
+This final calculation step is a transformation, so that the measure can be interpreted respective to the national median.

-In the last step, the MSPB measure of hospitals that are eligible for the Hospital Value-Based Purchasing Program and have at least 25 episodes are reported and used for payment purposes.
-Hospitals with 24 or fewer episodes will not have the MSPB measure used for payment purposes or publicly reported.
-CMS anticipates refreshing the measure data on Care Compare during January of 2022.
+In the last step, the MSPB Measure of hospitals that are eligible for the Hospital Value-Based Purchasing Program and have at least 25 episodes are reported and used for payment purposes.
+Hospitals with 24 or fewer episodes will not have the MSPB Measure used for payment purposes, nor publicly reported.
+CMS anticipates refreshing the measure data on Care Compare during January of 2023.

-Now that we've gone over how to calculate the MSPB measure, the next several slides will walk through the calculation for an example hospital.
+Now that we've gone over how to calculate the MSPB Measure, the next several slides will walk through the calculation for an example hospital.